-The manual presents technical and engineering procedures and criteria needed to comply with BMP design requirements contained in post-construction storm water ordinances, watershed protection overlay ordinances, detention ordinances, rezoning notes, and BMPs required by State 401 Water Quality Certifications in the City of Charlotte, Mecklenburg County and the six Towns.
+The manual presents technical and engineering procedures and criteria needed to comply with SCM design requirements contained in post-construction stormwater regulations, post construction stormwater ordinances, watershed protection overlay ordinances, detention ordinances, rezoning notes, and SCMs required by State 401 Water Quality Certifications in the City of Charlotte, Mecklenburg County and the Six Towns.

-Where appropriate, each chapter contains the equations, charts, and nomographs needed to design specific storm water management facilities.
-Example problems are used to illustrate the use of the procedures.
-The examples include the use of hand computations and computer analysis.
-The hand computations and computer analysis shown in the examples are the methods by which project submittals may be checked and approved.
-Alternative computational methods or computer programs may be used; however, compliance with the post-construction ordinance will be assessed by each jurisdiction's staff using the methods presented in this manual.
+Where appropriate, each chapter contains the equations, charts, and nomographs needed to design specific stormwater management facilities.
+Compliance with the post-construction regulations will be assessed by each jurisdiction's staff using the methods presented in this manual.